What is haematuria?

 Blood should not normally appear in the urine.
 The presence of blood therefore means that there could be a problem in any part of the urinary tract, from the kidneys, ureters, bladder, prostate gland or the urethra.

-What is the likelihood the symptoms are serious?
+What is the likelihood the symptoms of haematuria are serious?

 It is rare that patients under the age of 40 years with microscopic haematuria have a serious problem.